-- Find your photos fast, wherever they are-local or network drives and cloud-based services-with the Search Bar, and save frequently used searches as smart albums or filter presets. - Manage duplicates or similar photos (and more) quickly with the Smart Organize feature. - Import your photos from your camera, memory card or other device. - Use Keyword AI to generate keywords automatically based on photo content, letting you bypass the often time-consuming task of manually tagging photos so that you can find them easily later. - Add any other metadata-from creator to keywords and GPS-quickly to a group of photos, and use metadata templates to apply often-used metadata information during the import process. - Catalog important folders of photos, to get the fastest access to your most important photos across multiple sources, while still preserving your folder hierarchies and locations. - View and cull photos from a shoot in four different views: Grid, Filmstrip, Detail and Compare views.
-Use the Map view to see where you shot your photos, or to add location information. - Dual-display capability that lets you work more efficiently.
+- Find your photos fast, wherever they are-local or network drives and cloud-based services-with the Search Bar, and save frequently used searches as smart albums or filter presets. - Manage duplicates or similar photos (and more) quickly with the Smart Organize feature. - Import your photos from your camera, memory card or other device. - Use Keyword AI to generate keywords automatically based on photo content, bypassing the often time-consuming task of manually tagging photos, so that you can find them easily later. - Add any other metadata-from creator to keywords and GPS-quickly to a group of photos, and use metadata templates to apply often-used metadata information during the import process. - Catalog important folders of photos, to get the fastest access to your most important photos across multiple sources, while still preserving your folder hierarchies and locations. - View and cull photos from a shoot in four different views: Grid, Filmstrip, Detail and Compare views.
+Use the Map view to see where you shot your photos, or to add location information. - Stack groups of photos of similar type or style to reduce the clutter and streamline the manner in which your photos are viewed. - Dual-display capability that lets you work more efficiently.
 See Grid view on one display, and Detail view on another, or use this mode to present photos on a TV or projector. - Apply Edit module presets to a single image or group, or sync edits across a group.
 Or apply ON1's Brilliance AI to your photos directly from with in Browse. - Build panoramas and high dynamic range (HDR) images directly from within Browse, and blend multiple photos at different focus distances to increase depth-of-field. - Create flicker-free time-lapse videos from sequences of raw images.

-- Connect your Nikon or Canon camera and capture photos directly, with full manual camera support, using tethered-shooting mode. - Quickly find photos based on their creation date, or any combination of metadata information, including time of day, camera/lens type, file type and more. - Create albums from a selection of photos, or use advanced searching methods to create "smart" albums that dynamically update based on metadata. - Copy, move, delete and rename files. - Sort, flag, rate or color code your images.
+- Connect your Nikon or Canon camera and capture photos directly, with full manual camera support, using tethered-shooting mode. - Quickly find photos based on their creation date, or any combination of metadata information, including time of day, camera/lens type, file type and more. - Create albums from a selection of photos, or use advanced searching methods to create "smart" albums that dynamically update based on metadata.
+You can also set an album to be a 'target' to help with the culling process. - Copy, move, delete and rename files. - Sort, flag, rate or color code your images.